- Written by Dr.Mehmet Demircioglu

 - Estimated Reading Time 15 Minutes

 A hair transplant moves resistant donor hair into the thinning area.
 It does not stop the biological process that was weakening the surrounding native hair.
-That is why I look at the transplant and the remaining hair as one long term system.
+The transplant and the remaining hair have to be judged as one long-term system.
 A technically clean surgery can still become visually weak if the native hair behind it continues to disappear.

 What does it mean to operate while hair loss is still active?

 Active hair loss means the pattern is still changing.
-The hairline may still be moving, the mid scalp may be thinning, the crown may be opening, or many hairs may be miniaturizing even though they are not completely gone yet.
-In this situation, the patient may look like he has enough hair to blend with a transplant today, but the same area may look different in one or two years.
+The hairline may still be moving, the mid-scalp may be thinning, the crown may be opening, or many hairs may be miniaturizing even though they are not completely gone yet.
+The same timing caution applies when hair pulling is still active, because the target area is not stable enough for graft planning.
+In this situation, the patient may look as if there is enough native hair to blend with a transplant today, but the same area may look different in one or two years.

-This is why I do not judge active loss only by the size of the bald area.
-I look at hair caliber, family history, age, crown involvement, the donor area, and the strength of the native hair behind the planned hairline.
+Active loss is judged by more than the size of the bald area.
+Hair caliber, family history, age, crown involvement, the donor area, and the strength of the native hair behind the planned hairline all matter.
 A patient can have a small visible recession but still have an unstable pattern.

-When I discuss medication before a hair transplant, the purpose is not to delay patients for no reason.
+When discussing medication before a hair transplant, the purpose is not to delay patients for no reason.
 The purpose is to understand whether the native hair is still changing quickly.
-In selected patients, a period of observation can reveal whether surgery should be smaller, postponed, or planned in a different order.
+In specific cases, a period of observation can reveal whether surgery should be smaller, postponed, or planned in a different order.
+This matters even more when TRT and active hair loss are part of the same picture.
+If anabolic steroid use is also involved, the timing question needs even more medical clarity.

-The danger is not active hair loss by itself.
-The danger is pretending active hair loss is already finished.
-If a clinic designs a low dense hairline as if the patient will never lose more hair, the patient may feel satisfied in the early photos and disappointed later when the untouched hair behind the transplant weakens.
+The unsafe part is not active hair loss by itself.
+The unsafe part is pretending active hair loss is already finished.
+If a clinic designs a low, dense hairline as if the patient will never lose more hair, the patient may feel satisfied in the early photos and disappointed later when the untouched hair behind the transplant weakens.

-This is one reason I avoid aggressive planning in uncertain cases.
+Aggressive planning is risky in uncertain cases for this reason.
 A conservative design may not look as dramatic on day one, but it often looks wiser after years of aging, miniaturization, and donor area limits.

 Why can native hair keep thinning after transplanted hair starts to grow?

-This is the part many patients only understand after surgery.
+Many patients only understand this after surgery.
 They see the transplanted hair begin to grow, but the surrounding hair still sheds, weakens, or becomes finer.
 The patient then asks whether the transplant failed, when the more accurate question may be whether the native hair is continuing to miniaturize.

-I explain hair transplant without finasteride carefully for this reason.
+Hair transplant without finasteride needs careful discussion for this reason.
 Some patients cannot take a DHT blocker.
 Some choose not to.
 Some tolerate it well.
-The important point is that the surgical plan must respect the medication reality of that patient.
+The surgical plan must respect the medication reality of that patient.

-If a patient is unlikely to use medical support, I usually become more conservative with design.
-I protect the donor area more strictly, avoid chasing every weak zone, and plan the hairline in a way that can still look natural if more native hair is lost later.
+If a patient is unlikely to use medical support, the design usually needs to become more conservative.
+The donor area should be protected more strictly, every weak zone should not be chased, and the hairline should still look natural if more native hair is lost later.

 A transplant can replace lost density, but it cannot promise that surrounding native hair will stay unchanged.
-This is why long term planning matters more than a short term graft count.
-A patient is not buying only a first year result.
-He is living with a surgical design for many years.
+Long-term planning matters more than a short-term graft count.
+A patient is not buying only a first-year result.
+They are living with a surgical design for many years.

-This also explains why two patients with similar photos can need different plans.
+Two patients with similar photos can need different plans.
 One may have stable recession and thick donor hair.
 The other may have fine hair, early crown changes, and clear miniaturization behind the frontal area.
-The number of visible grafts needed today may look similar, but the long term risk is not the same.
+The number of visible grafts needed today may look similar, but the long-term risk is not the same.

 When is this just normal recovery and not a mistake?

 In the first months, it is very easy to misread the situation.
-The first 10 to 14 days are mainly about protecting the grafts and allowing the scalp to settle.
+During the first 10 to 14 days, the priority is to protect the grafts and let the scalp settle.
 After that, transplanted hairs often shed.
 Around month 3, many patients look worse than they hoped because the new growth has not become visible yet.

 Native hair can also shed temporarily.
-When I discuss native hair shock loss, I tell patients that it often appears within the first 2 to 8 weeks.
+Native hair shock loss often appears within the first 2 to 8 weeks.
 Many temporary cases begin improving after month 3, and lack of improvement by month 6 deserves a careful review.

-I prefer patients to document calmly.
+Consistent documentation matters.
 Take photos in the same light, from the same angles, with the same hair length when possible.
-Do not compare a wet bathroom photo to a dry clinic photo and then make a major emotional decision from that comparison.
+One wet bathroom photo next to a dry clinic photo can make the result look worse than it is, and it should not drive a major decision.

 The early months are for healing and observation, not for judging your final identity in the mirror.
 If you are worried, ask for a structured review instead of searching for one sentence that tells you everything is either perfect or ruined.